How to Do an SEO Audit, Step by Step

 You can do a genuinely useful audit yourself in an afternoon.
 This guide walks through it in the order that actually matters, so you spend your energy on the handful of things that move rankings and skip the busywork.
 No jargon, no fluff.

 A good audit does three things: finds the issues, explains why each one matters, and ranks them so you know what to fix first.
-Finding 50 problems is useless if you can't tell the one critical issue from the 49 that barely move the needle.
+Finding 50 problems is useless if you can't tell the one critical issue from the 49 that barely matter.
 Keep that prioritisation in mind the whole way through.

 Step 1: Check that Google can even see you